SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

      > Kinda like `trie`

-     An variant of `Delta Encoding`, `Delta Encoding` minimizes space usage by subtracting the previous value, `Incremental Encoding` removes the common prefixes and suffixes, this works best with sorted data.
+     A variant of `Delta Encoding`, `Delta Encoding` minimizes space usage by subtracting the previous value, `Incremental Encoding` removes the common prefixes and suffixes, this works best with sorted data.